Post Danmark

 As of 2007, Post Danmark employed about 21,000 people, and delivered approximately a billion letters and 37 million parcels every year.
-Post Danmark has a wide variety of services, such as express deliveries (ensured delivery by no later than 9 am the following morning), courier services, facility services, 10 o'clock service (ensured delivery no later than 10 am every day), Electronic mailbox (mail getting scanned electronically and sent to you by email instead of regular post).
+Post Danmark has a wide variety of services, such as express deliveries (ensured delivery by no later than 9 am the following morning), courier services, facility services, 10 o'clock service (ensured delivery no later than 10 am every day), and electronic mailbox (mail scanned electronically and sent by email instead of by regular post).

+On March 6, 2025, PostNord announced that all letter mail deliveries will cease in Denmark by the end of 2025, citing a 90% decline in letter mail since 2000.
+However, on the same day it was also announced that another organization, Dansk Avis Omdeling (DAO, meaning Danish Newspaper Distribution) will take over domestic letter deliveries in Denmark by 2026.

 Merger with Posten AB

 On 1 April 2008 Post Danmark announced its intention to merge with its Swedish counterpart, Posten AB, to realise greater economies of scale and postal synergies.
-The combined company post-merger had an annual revenue of approximately 45 billion Swedish crowns and employed more than 50,000 people.
+The combined company post-merger had an annual revenue of approximately 45 billion Swedish krona and employed more than 50,000 people.
 Immediately following the merger the combined company was 18% owned by the Danish state and the company's employees, 60% by the Swedish state, and 22% by the private equity house CVC Capital Partners.
 At that time it was expected that the company would be listed on the stock exchanges of both Copenhagen and Stockholm within 3–5 years, but as of 2019 this had yet to happen.
 The merger completed on 24 June 2009.
 Post Danmark merged with Posten AB to form the new holding company Posten Norden AB, currently known as PostNord.
 Posten Norden AB has since been renamed PostNord AB.

-On 2 February 2009, in advance of the merger, it was announced that CVC had entered into an agreement with the Government of Denmark to sell its stake in Post Danmark in exchange for Post Danmark's 49.9 stake in La Poste/De Post (the then name for Bpost), the state postal service of the Belgium, in a transaction valued at 473 million euros.
+On 2 February 2009, in advance of the merger, it was announced that CVC had entered into an agreement with the Government of Denmark to sell its stake in Post Danmark in exchange for Post Danmark's 49.9 stake in La Poste/De Post (then the name for Bpost), the state postal service of the Belgium, in a transaction valued at 473 million euros.
 CVC had originally acquired its stake in Post Danmark in 2005 during the latter's partial privatisation.